LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 Now when Litstream encounters an error while replicating _or_ restoring, I get notified about it.

-## Chaos Engineering
+## Trust but verify

 > If you don't test your backups, you don't have backups.

-The simple/brutal solution here would be to just randomly have a cronjob restart deployments, so that the init job will restore the database.
+A simple/brutal solution would be to just randomly have a cronjob restart deployments, so that the init container will restore the database.
 I've done this manually in the past and it works.
 However, should the backup not restore properly, there is no recourse - the latest, unreplicated changes are lost to the ephemeral storage.

 Instead, let's have the Cronjob run the `litestream restore` command and verify that it completed successfully.
-Then, we can use `PRAGMA quick_check` to validate that the resulting SQLite file is [not corrupted](https://www.sqlite.org/faq.html#q21).
+Then, we can use `PRAGMA integrity_check` to validate that the resulting SQLite file is [not corrupted](https://www.sqlite.org/faq.html#q21).

 ```fish
 # - `APP_DB_PATH` set to the full path of the apps database